"Weather forecast for tonight: dark."

 I could feel Sebastian and Anita both looking at me, but I was focused on the strobe lights, their bright colors searing my eyes.
 “Sorry,” Sebastian replied, clapping Parker on the shoulder.
 “Raincheck?”

 I felt Sebastian’s hand on my back.
 I felt Parker’s eyes flicker between us.
-I felt the nervous electric buzz of the unspoken assumption that we were going somewhere else together for couple reasons.
+I felt the nervous electric buzz of the unspoken assumption that we were going somewhere else together for coupley reasons.
 I felt like I might be sick, but I didn’t know what to attribute that to.

 With a knowing grin, Parker waved us away.
 “Sure, sure.
 Go have fun, you crazy kids.”